 What happens when a drug or alcohol addiction crisis becomes this prevalent?
-It becomes something that almost everyone sees or experiences at least second hand.
-True enough, with roughly twenty-three and a half million Americans who are currently addicted to drugs and alcohol, odds are most people are going to come across an addict at some point in their lives.
-Statistically speaking, roughly half of the Americans in this country had an interaction with a drug or alcohol addict in 2016.
-About one out of every five Americans are currently connected in some way to a drug or alcohol addict.
-About one out of every six Americans are in some way related by familial bonds to an addict.
-About one out of every eight Americans is closely related to an addict within their immediate family (mother, father, siblings, or children).
+It becomes something that almost everyone experiences at least second hand.
+True enough, with roughly twenty-three and a half million Americans addicted to drugs and alcohol, odds are most people are going to come across a user at some point in their lives.
+Roughly half of the US population had an interaction with a drug or alcohol addict in 2016.
+Approximately one out of every five Americans are currently connected in some way to a drug or alcohol addict.
+About one out of every six Americans are in some way related to familial bonds to an addict.
+Also, one out of every eight Americans is closely linked to an addict within their immediate family (mother, father, siblings, or children).

-Now more than ever this is a problem that needs to be addressed and needs to be worked on to take it out of the dangerous situation that it is currently in.
-Now more so than ever, drug and alcohol addiction and substance abuse crisis issues, in general, create very disturbing and problematic crisis problems in the nation that very much so need to be addressed and worked on.
+Now more than ever this is a problem that needs to be addressed.
+Drug and alcohol addiction and substance abuse issues create severe problems that need resolving.
 What to do about it?
 A lot of people are asking that very question.

 Should I Tell My Kids About Family Addiction History?

 So, what do you say to your kids?
 Honesty is the best policy.
-You need to certainly time this conversation and have it in the right way, but most schools of thought believe that yes, you should tell your kids about any addictions that had once occurred in the family.
-All in all, this will give them insight and it will put things into perspective for them.
+You need to time this conversation and have it soon.
+Most people believe you should tell your kids about any addictions that had once occurred in the family.
+All in all, this will give your child some insight, and put things into perspective for them.

-The number one reason why young adults abuse drugs and alcohol is because of peer pressure associated with a lack of understanding about the true and very negative effects of drug and alcohol use and abuse.
-Having this conversation with them will really open their eyes up and put things into perspective and possibly give them a good deal of understanding when perhaps before there was little to no understanding.
+The number one reason why young adults abuse drugs and alcohol is because of peer pressure.
+Also, a lack of understanding about the harmful effects of drug and alcohol use and abuse plays a role.

-As a final note on this, while it is not a driving factor and a necessarily for sure thing, addiction can be hereditary.
-For this reason, if addiction did crop up in the family, it’s better that your kids know about it and are able to understand it and really learn about it than to leave them in the dark knowing that they are possibly at risk themselves.
+As a final note on this, while it is not a driving factor, addiction can be hereditary.
+For this reason, if addiction did occur in the family, it’s better that your kids know about it and can understand it than to leave them in the dark knowing that they are possibly at risk themselves.
 Family addiction history can be a learning tool for parents to use when educating their kids about drugs.